-The FiiO UTWS5 is the company’s flagship TWS featuring Bluetooth 5.2, wireless charging, and 24BIT/96kHz decoding.
+In this feature, we review the FiiO UTWS5, which is the company’s flagship TWS featuring Bluetooth 5.2, wireless charging, and 24BIT/96kHz decoding.
 It is priced at $129.99

-Disclaimer: The FiiO UTWS5 sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank FiiO for this opportunity.

 The FiiO UTWS5 is a small step forward that can be improved upon by the addition of that LHDC codec and an equalizer fix.
 If that can be done and maybe a bonus LDAC down the road then this dongle would be leaps and bounds above the rest.
 As it stands, it’s just good in general but not a giant leap forward.

 Slide here to add your score on the gear!157 Votes

 It seems the wheels over at FiiO never stop spinning and they seem to be racing down a highway at high speed.
 They seem to be in a constant new gear launch mode since it seems every time you look they introduce a new product.

 Of late and all within six months they launched the BTA30 PRO, the FH9, the FD7, the FA7s, the KA3, and so on.
 Do you see what I mean?
 Oh, I’m not complaining at all, and don’t get me wrong.